-• Explanatory notes are to be handed to the library staff in advance of or on return from an absence.
-If preferred, parents can ring the school and dial 6 with their explanation

-• For part absences, leave or appointments - a note should be handed to the library staff before school and a leave pass will be issued

-• Students with an assessable task due on that day must contact the school (see the Assessment Policy for each year)
+- Explanatory notes are to be entered into compass before the absence occurs or within 7 days. - For part absences, leave or appointments a note should be entered into Compass before school and the student will then be allowed to leave class and procede to the front office to sign out where a leave pass will be issued. - Students with an assessable task due on that day must contact the school (see the Assessment Policy for each year).